panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 When *Add* button is clicked, the handler invokes `dispatch({ type: 'add', name: newName })`.
 Dispatching an `add` action makes the reducer `uniqueReducer` add a new product name to the state.

 In the same way, when *Delete* button is clicked, the handler invokes `dispatch({ type: 'delete', name })`.
 Dispatching a `remove` action removes the product name from the state of names.

+Interestingly, the reducer is a special case of [Command design pattern](https://refactoring.guru/design-patterns/command).

 ## 4. Conclusion